 1. To transfer into the civil engineering major, a student must have the following:

-a. an overall grade point average of 2.30 or greater,
+a. an overall grade point average of 2.33 or greater;

-c. an overall grade point average of 2.00 or greater for all MATH, PHYS, CHEM, CIE, and ENE courses taken to date,
+b. an overall grade point average of 2.33 or greater for all CIE and ENE courses taken to-date;

 2. Students who are transferring into the civil engineering major may only transfer in the following: